npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_budgeting_expenses.md

 ## To budget money into a category:

-1. In the blue navigation pane on the left, select **Budget**. <br/>This opens a budget spreadsheet.
+1. In the navigation pane on the left, select **Budget**. <br/>This opens a budget spreadsheet.

 2. In the budget spreadsheet, point to the budget category you want to fill. <br/>This highlights its entire row in grey.

-3. Select a row cell that corresponds to the **Budgeted** column of the budgeted month and enter the amount.
+3. Select a row cell that corresponds to the **Budgeted** column of the budgeted month and type the amount.
     {% include image.html file="ExpenseAmount.png" alt="Budgeting money into a category" %}

-    {% include note.html content="You do not need to set the amounts of **master categories**.
+    {% include note.html content="You do not need to set the amounts for **master categories**.
 They are calculated automatically as a sum of their categories." %}

 {% include links.html %}